 NEC is committed to helping musicians develop professional skills in writing, critical thinking, project organization, and time management.
 The Writing Center provides one-on-one support to all members of our community at all stages of the writing process, from brainstorming to final polished draft.
 Projects range from academic assignments and grant applications to cover letters, bios, and program notes.
+Students can book an appointment with a tutor at the Writing Center here: https://necwritingcenter.as.me/schedule.php.

-COMMUNITY PERFORMANCES AND PARTNERSHIPS
+COMMUNITY PERFORMANCES AND PARTNERSHIPS DEPARTMENT

-The Community Performances and Partnerships program at New England Conservatory offers students the opportunity to perform at partnering schools, senior facilities, hospitals, museums and other cultural institutions throughout the greater Boston community.
-The program is designed to provide undergraduate and graduate students with performance skills that are integral to a career in music in the 21st century, through community engagement training workshops, masterclasses with guest educators, and on-going evaluation of all programs.
+The Community Performances and Partnerships program at NEC offers students the opportunity to perform at partner schools, senior facilities, hospitals, museums and other cultural institutions throughout the greater Boston community.
+The program is designed to provide undergraduate and graduate students with performance skills that are integral to a career in music in the 21st century through community engagement training workshops, masterclasses with guest educators, and on-going evaluation of all programs.
 The program is open to both individual students and chamber ensembles, and performances take place throughout the school year.
 Students who are interested in a more intensive experience may apply for a variety of paid Community Performances and Partnerships Fellowship opportunities.